Configuring Sensors in Your Channel Specification

 You can add your sensors to the project by configuring signals in the Channel Specification.
-You configure signals by specifying the sensor settings and scaling options for the corresponding channel.
+You configure signals by specifying the sensor settings and scaling options for the corresponding channel(s).

 -

-Hover over the channel row to see the Configure gear.
-Click the gear for the channel you wish to configure.
-The channel configuration dialog opens.
+.
+Click the gear for the channel or channels you wish to configure.

+The configure gear appears when selecting multiple channels of the same data type (analog, digital, counter, calculated, and so on).
+If channels of different data types are selected, the configure gear will not be available.

 Note